pandas-dev/pandas/doc/source/contributing.rst

   We have two autosummary templates for classes.

   1. ``_templates/autosummary/class.rst``.
-Use this when you want to automatically autogenerate a page for public method and attribute on the class.
-The class should include the regular ``Parameters`` section, but need not include ``Attributes`` or ``Methods``.
-Those sections will be automatically added to the rendered documentation by numpydoc.
+Use this when you want to automatically generate a page for every public method and attribute on the class.
+The ``Attributes`` and ``Methods`` sections will be automatically added to the class' rendered documentation by numpydoc.
+See ``DataFrame`` for an example.

   2. ``_templates/autosummary/class_without_autosummary``.
 Use this when you
      want to pick a subset of methods / attributes to auto-generate pages for.